 Because most consumers don’t realize that their oil is rancid, and because the technology and equipment needed to create fresh fish oil is expensive, most manufacturers don’t bother with it.
 But if the demand, awareness and regulation was there, we are sure this would change.

-In the meantime, avoiding fish oil is not a great solution.
+Avoiding fish oil is not a great solution.
 With any kind of oil, be it flaxseed, krill oil or olive oil, you run into rancidity issues.
 Even eating fish does not mean you are immune from the effects of lipid peroxidation.
-How your fish was killed, stored, and finally cooked can impact the quality of the omega-3 fatty acids.
-Instead, Bo and I believe that combating rancidity has to begin with awareness and education.
+How your fish was harvested, stored, and finally cooked can impact the quality of the omega-3 fatty acids.
+As for fish oil, Dr. Martinsen and I believe that combating rancidity has to begin with awareness and education.

 As consumers, freshness is something we have to be aware of, and we need to seek out quality oils.
 For fish oil, consumers need to demand higher freshness standards.
 Ask to see your omega-3 supplement’s peroxide and anisidine values.
 Be attentive to how it is stored.
 And at the very minimum, use the taste and smell test to assess the quality of your oil.